spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-prometheus-postgres.md

 Expanding on the metrics exposed by the [synapse exporter and the node exporter](configuring-playbook-prometheus-grafana.md), the playbook enables the [postgres exporter](https://github.com/prometheus-community/postgres_exporter) that exposes more detailed information about what's happening on your postgres database.

+## Adjusting the playbook configuration

-You can enable this with the following settings in your configuration file (`inventory/host_vars/matrix.<your-domain>/vars.yml`):
+To enable the postgres exporter, add the following configuration to your `inventory/host_vars/matrix.DOMAIN/vars.yml` file:

 ```yaml
 prometheus_postgres_exporter_enabled: true